 As a Class 1 insurance Company under the Insurance Act as amended in 2018, the Company's Barbados domiciled insurance companies are required to maintain a minimum level of solvency under the Barbados Exempt Insurance Act 1983 (the "Exempt Insurance Act").
 For the purpose of compliance with the solvency criteria under the Exempt Insurance Act, assets and liabilities are calculated in accordance with US GAAP.
 The Barbados domiciled insurance companies also must comply with the provisions of the Barbados Companies Act regulating the payment of dividends and making of distributions from contributed surplus.
 A company is prohibited from declaring or paying a dividend, if there are reasonable grounds for believing that: (a) the company is, or would after the payment be, unable to pay its liabilities as they become due or (b) the realizable value of the Company's assets would thereby be less than the aggregate of its liabilities and stated capital.
-The excess of AORE's assets over the aggregate of its liabilities at December 31, 2021 was \$2.9 million.
-The minimum required solvency margin for AORE was \$2.0 million at December 31, 2021.
-The excess of the ORE's assets over the aggregate of its liabilities was \$1.6 million.
+The excess of AORE's assets over the aggregate of its liabilities at December 31, 2022 was \$1.0 million.
+The minimum required solvency margin for AORE was \$1.7 million at December 31, 2022.
+AORE has reported a deficit position as at 31 December 2022 and has not complied with the minimum solvency requirements for insurers.
+Management and the Board of Directors intends to consult with the regulator and are assessing various options to remedy the deficiency but believe that the Company has sufficient support to continue as a going concern and to honor any liabilities that should arise.
+The excess of the ORE's assets over the aggregate of its liabilities was \$1.5 million.
 The minimum required solvency margin for those entities was \$125 thousand.

 On November 29, 2019, the Barbados government repealed the Business Companies (Economic Substance) Act, 2018-41, and replaced it with the Companies (Economic Substance) Act, 2019-43 ("the Barbados Act").
 Under the Barbados Act, all resident companies/societies (other than those being grandfathered) must comply with the economic substance rules for fiscal periods commencing on or after January 1, 2020.
 The Barbados Act will require a resident entity which derives income from the carrying on of a relevant activity to satisfy the economic substance test in relation to that relevant activity, and will require the entity to file an economic substance declaration annually.
-If the Director of International Business determines that a resident entity has failed to meet the economic substance test for a fiscal period, the Director may impose a penalties.
+If the Director of International Business determines that a resident entity has failed to meet the economic substance test for a fiscal period, the Director may impose a penalty.
 AORE and ORE must comply with the economic substance rules for fiscal periods commencing on or after January 1, 2021 as it has been grandfathered as an entity under the Exempt Insurance Act.
-AORE will file a declaration of compliance in accordance with the Barbados Economic Substance Laws for the period of January 1, 2021 through December 31, 2021 no later than December 31, 2022.
+AORE will file a declaration of compliance in accordance with the Barbados Economic Substance Laws for the period of January 1, 2022 through December 31, 2022 no later than December 31, 2023.
 ORE is not considered a resident company under the Barbados Act, as its taxing authority is the United States of America, and as such, the Company is not expected to be required to file an economic substance declaration.